The Virtual Anaesthesia Textbook

 Collections of images:

-Oesophageal Doppler Monitoring:
+Oesophageal Doppler Monitoring

 Deltex Medical manufactures a probe and provides an outline of its function and operation.